 Year 2 have begun researching the life of female artist Frida Kahlo.
-Children collected different facts about her as a Burn2Learn activity and during Guided Reading.
+Children collected different facts about her as an active Burn2Learn activity and during Guided Reading.
 We used our developing Geography knowledge of the continents to find out where in the world she lived and how she was heavily influenced by her home country, Mexico.
 We dove into some of her self portraits to make an initial response to some of her work and began to compile our research and thoughts in our sketchbooks to evaluate some of her pieces.

 Some responses from Year 2 included:

 - She must have liked flowers, animals and nature.

 - I can see tropical birds, flowers and

 By Looking at her work we were able to begin to think how we would incorporate and develop our skills using line and texture in our own self portraits .
 We moved our learning on to the next step and by looking at our partners faces where we were able to further practise our line skills by making some up close sketches of our partners facial features.
 All of this practise was beneficial to help us to become confident with our sketching.